gerekper/ganjaking/wp-content/plugins/polylang-wc/readme.txt

 This extension can be used either with the free version of Polylang or in combination with Polylang Pro.

 == Changelog ==

+= 1.9 (2023-10-09) =

+* Requires WordPress 5.9 or higher, WC 6.2 or higher
+* Add compatibility with High Performance Order Storage (requires Polylang 3.4.5 and WooCommerce 8.0)
+* Add compatibility with the "Reviews by Product" block
+* Fix rewrite rules in WP 6.4 (requires Polylang 3.5)
+* Fix the front page when using the "Filter Products by Attribute" block
+* Fix terms of the "Filter by attributes" block not filtered by the current language
+* Fix checkout block redirecting to the checkout page in the wrong language.
+* Fix PHP notice on checkout page when using the checkout block
+* Fix attribute lookup table not correctly populated when creating a variation with the REST API
+* Fix attribute terms not translated in translation of a product duplicate
+* Fix variations title and excerpt uselessly exported in XLIFF files (requires Polylang 3.5)
+* Fix booking not confirmed if the language is changed during checkout

 = 1.8 (2023-05-23) =